TAS2R14 agonist 28.1

 TAS2R14 agonist 28.1 (sometimes referred to simply as 28.1) is an experimental drug that acts as a potent and selective agonist of the bitter taste receptor TAS2R14.
-It was developed by modification of flufenamic acid, a pharmaceutical known for its bitter taste which produces bitterness via activation of TAS2R14, but is around six times more potent.
-TAS2R14 is also expressed in the lungs and causes bronchodilatation, so TAS2R14 agonists such as 28.1 may be useful in the treatment of asthma and other lung diseases.
+It was developed by modification of flufenamic acid, a pharmaceutical known for a foul, bitter taste which produces bitterness via activation of TAS2R14, but is around six times more potent.
+TAS2R14 is also expressed in the lungs and causes bronchodilatation, so synthetic TAS2R14 agonists may be useful in the treatment of asthma and other lung diseases.